-Stay in touch with your transplant team and let them know of any significant changes in your health.
+Stay in touch with your transplant team and let your team know of any significant changes in your health.
 If you're waiting for a donated kidney, make sure the transplant team knows how to reach you at all times.
-Keep your packed hospital bag handy, and make arrangements for transportation to the transplant center in advance.
+Keep your packed hospital bag ready and make arrangements for transportation to the transplant center.

 During the procedure

-Kidney transplants are performed with general anesthesia, so you're not aware during the procedure.
+Kidney transplants are performed with general anesthesia, so you're not awake during the procedure.
 The surgical team monitors your heart rate, blood pressure and blood oxygen level throughout the procedure.

 During the surgery:

-- The blood vessels of the new kidney are attached to blood vessels in the lower part of your abdomen, just above one of your legs.
+- The blood vessels of the new kidney are attached to blood vessels in the lower part of the abdomen, just above one of your legs.

-- The new kidney's ureter — the tube that links the kidney to the bladder — is connected to your bladder.
+- The new kidney's ureter — the tube that links the kidney to the bladder — is connected to the bladder.

 After the procedure

-After your kidney transplant, you can expect to:
+After a kidney transplant, you can expect to:

-- Spend several days to a week in the hospital.
-Doctors and nurses monitor your condition in the hospital's transplant recovery area to watch for signs of complications.
-Your new kidney will make urine like your own kidneys did when they were healthy.
-Often this starts immediately.
-In other cases it may take several days.
 Expect soreness or pain around the incision site while you're healing.
-Most kidney transplant recipients can return to work and other normal activities within three to eight weeks after transplant.
-No lifting objects weighing more than 10 pounds or exercise other than walking until the wound has healed (usually about six weeks after surgery).
+Most kidney transplant recipients can return to work and other normal activities within eight weeks after transplant.
+Avoid lifting objects weighing more than 10 pounds or exercising other than walking until the wound has healed (usually about six weeks after surgery).

-- Have frequent checkups as you continue recovering.
-After you leave the hospital, close monitoring is necessary for a few weeks.
-You may need blood tests several times a week and have your medications adjusted in the weeks following your transplant.
+You may need to have blood tests several times a week and have your medications adjusted in the weeks following your transplant.
 During this time, if you live in another town, you may need to make arrangements to stay near the transplant center.

 - Take medications the rest of your life.
 You'll take a number of medications after your kidney transplant.
-Drugs called immunosuppressants (anti-rejection medications) help keep your immune system from attacking and rejecting your new kidney.
+Immunosuppressant drugs help keep your immune system from attacking and rejecting your new kidney.
 Additional drugs help reduce the risk of other complications, such as infection, after your transplant.